-About the author: Glen P. Mays serves as the F. Douglas Scutchfield Endowed Professor of Health Services and Systems Research at the University of Kentucky.
+About the author: Glen P. Mays studies and teaches health policy and health systems at the Colorado School of Public Health, University of Colorado.
+He serves as professor and chair of the Department of Health Systems, Management and Policy, and also directs the national program office for the Robert Wood Johnson Foundation’s Systems for Action research program.
 He received an A.B. in political science from Brown University (1992), M.P.H.
 (1996) and Ph.D. degrees (1999) in health services research from UNC-Chapel Hill, and completed a postdoctoral fellowship in health economics (2000) at Harvard Medical School.
-Mays directs the National Center for Public Health Services and Systems Research and the Public Health Practice-Based Research Networks (PBRN) Program, both funded by the Robert Wood Johnson Foundation (RWJF) and based at the University of Kentucky.
+Previously, Mays directed the National Center for Public Health Services and Systems Research and the Public Health Practice-Based Research Networks (PBRN) Program, both funded by the Robert Wood Johnson Foundation (RWJF) and based at the University of Kentucky.

-All content appearing on this blog is copyright (c) 2013, 2014 by Glen P. Mays.
+All content appearing on this blog is copyright (c) 2013-2019 by Glen P. Mays.
 All rights are reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without permission provided that full credit is given to the author and source, including URL.
-This content is circulated for discussion and comment purposes only and does not necessarily represent the views of the University of Kentucky, the Robert Wood Johnson Foundation, or other funding sources of the National Coordinating Center for Public Health Services and Systems Research.
+This content is circulated for discussion and comment purposes only and does not necessarily represent the views of the University of Colorado, the Robert Wood Johnson Foundation, or other funding sources.
 All errors and omissions are the responsibility of the author.

 Glad to see that the field of public health economics is gaining momentum.
 You may want to check my paper on Public Goods and Externalities; A Research Agenda for Public Health Economics at: